 Firstly, it is good to point out what we mean by contrast ratio.
 Contrast ratio is the measurement of the difference in light intensity between the brightest white and the darkest black.
 The higher the contrast ratio the better the colour information will appear against a darker background.
 For example 1000:1 contrast ratio gives a better colour representation against a darker background then say 500:1 contrast ratio.

-Modern plasma TV s boast contrast ratios of 10000:1, Panasonic for example.
+Modern plasma TV s boast contrast ratios in the order of tens of thousands to 1, Panasonic for example.
 Much technology goes into these plasma screens to block light from emitting from pixels which should be black.
 In comparison LCD displays must block the the white backlight to create blacks.
 In LCDs more energy is typically consumed to create black pixels.
 Any backlight passing through an LCD pixel causes black level degradation.
 This effects LCD contrast ratio.
-For example 5000:1+ has been seen in some LCD TV s, lower than most good plasma TV s.
+Contrast rations for most LCD TV s will be lower than most good plasma TV s.

 Conclusion: Plasma